Eddevinc/files2/wvd-in-a-day/04-Create-Session-Hosts.md

    ![ws name.](media/a10.png)

-   > We will be using sessionhosts-subnet for deploying resources related to session hosts.
+ >**Note:** We will be using sessionhosts-subnet for deploying resources related to session hosts.

 ### **Task 2: Deploy a Windows 10 Enterprise Session Hosts to ‘Personal’ Host Pool**

-We will be deploying a session host i.e. WVD-HP02-0 under WVD-HP-02 hostpool which is of personal type.
+In this task we will be deploying a session host i.e. WVD-HP02-0 under WVD-HP-02 hostpool which is of personal type.

 1. Now go back to **Host pools** and select **WVD-HP-02** to open it.